Choice. Challenge. Change.

 Collaboration is essential to the success of our work and the outcomes we deliver for children and young people.

 Link to Change are the only voluntary organisation that attends all of the key meetings across the county, alongside the Police and three Local Authorities.
-These meetings include; the Pan-Bedfordshire CSE Strategic Board, the county Serious Youth Violence Board and the Bedfordshire Multi-Agency Gang Panel.
+These meetings include; the Pan-Bedfordshire CE Strategic Board, the county Serious Youth Violence Board and the Bedfordshire Multi-Agency Gang Panel.
 We are instrumental in leading and chairing the Pan-Bedfordshire Local Safeguarding Children’s Board Digital Safeguarding group and sit on the Pan-Bedfordshire Local Safeguarding Children’s Board Co-Ordinating Group.

 Our young people and staff support university and academic centres of research in understanding child sexual and criminal exploitation.
 Through our Youth Participation programme our young people act in an advisory capacity to the three Local Authorities and Police.